This is a guest contribution by Rusty Gray.

 Although, more often than not people get hired because of who they know.
 Without naming names I’ve seen very gifted animators get passed up for those who had an in.
 Before you rage blasphemy – know that this isn’t always true but it does actually make a lot of sense.

-Think about it from this perspective: To freelance with you on a project – would you rather hire your classmate buddy or a stranger from Lithuania?
+Think about it from this perspective: To freelance with you on a project – would you rather hire your classmate buddy or a complete stranger?

 If you believe your demo reel is strong enough but you just can’t seem to break in where you want to go – it’s probably because you need some help from the inside.
 Someone to sing your praises beyond your resume details.
 Really, at any point in your career its never a bad idea to start making friends.